 Buy-to-Let Investors Are Switching to Limited Companies

-As a raft of tax changes and lending rules make landlords lives more difficult, more investors are choosing to purchase buy-to-let properties through a limited company.
+As a raft of tax changes and lending rules make landlords lives more difficult, more Buy-to-Let Investors are making the switch to Limited Companies investors are choosing to purchase buy-to-let properties through a limited company.

 Incorporation, setting up a limited company with which you then buy and manage buy-to-let properties, is now being seriously considered by 38% of landlords over 2018.